By Tom Hawkins

 The engine of auto portability is tested and ready, but to facilitate widespread adoption, collective action is required.

-By acting collectively and adopting auto portability, America will finally have a defined contribution system that it deserves, one which has long-term sustainability and will generate the retirement outcomes that were originally envisioned.
+By acting collectively and adopting auto portability, America could finally have a 401(k) system that it deserves, one which has long-term sustainability and will generate the retirement outcomes that were originally envisioned.